 Third Eye Blind

-Even though they are not as critically acclaimed as other members on this list, Third Eye Blind still played an important part in the transformation of the music in the 1990s.
+While not as critically acclaimed as other members on this list, Third Eye Blind still played an important part in the transformation of music in the 1990s.
 This San Francisco rock band was formed in 1993 and apparently garnered the largest publishing deal ever for an unsigned artist when they were signed to Elektra Records in 1996.
-A huge commercial success in the late 1990s, the band’s grunge/post rock-influenced style helped propel them to success as the band eventually sold over 12 million records throughout its lifetime.
-After releasing their fifth studio album, Dopamine, in 2015 and having it reach number 13 on the Billboard 200, Third Eye Blind still proves itself a powerful force nearly 20 years after its incarnation.
+A huge commercial success in the late 1990s, the band’s grunge/post-rock-influenced style helped propel them to success, selling over 12 million records to date.
+After releasing a fifth studio album, Dopamine, in 2015 and having it reach number 13 on the Billboard 200, Third Eye Blind still proves itself a powerful force nearly 20 years after its incarnation.

-Although not originally from San Francisco, punk legends Jawbreaker eventually settled in the Mission District after releasing their debut album.
-After settling down in the Bay Area, they went on to become one of the most important acts in the 1990’s emo and punk movement.
+Although not originally from San Francisco, the punk legends behind Jawbreaker settled in the Mission District after releasing their debut album.
+After settling down in the Bay Area, their band went on to become one of the most important acts in the 1990s emo and punk movement.
 Jawbreaker became a symbol for a whole generation of unhappy teenagers in a seemingly stagnant period of American history.
-Although they struggled heavily as a band (with numerous draining tours and fights between members), they ended up shaping Generation X with bands like Nirvana and Sunny Day Real Estate.
-Along with this, Jawbreaker’s leader singer Blake Schwarzenbach became a punk cult icon and is remembered today as one of the best songwriters of the 1990s.
+Although they struggled heavily as a band (with numerous draining tours and fights between members), they ended up helping to shape Generation X with bands like Nirvana and Sunny Day Real Estate.
+Along with this, Jawbreaker’s lead singer Blake Schwarzenbach became a punk cult icon and is remembered today as one of the best songwriters of the 1990s.

 Rest in peace, Mac Dre.
 You know you’ve heard it before.
-Whether its Drake or Yo Gotti, countless rappers and musicians have referenced this influential 1990’s and 2000’s musician.
-When hip-hop finally started to gain mainstream success in the Bay Area, Mac Dre (born Andre Louis Hicks) capitalized on this and became one of the first rappers to really gain a major following.
-Born in Oakland and almost constantly in trouble with the law, Mac Dre left a huge footprint for other Bay Area rappers to follow.
-Although he was tragically gunned down in a drive-by shooting in Kansas City in 2004, he still remains a Bay Area legend and cultural icon.
+Whether it’s Drake or Yo Gotti, countless rappers and musicians have referenced this influential 1990s and 2000s musician.
+When hip-hop finally started to gain mainstream success in the Bay Area, Mac Dre (born Andre Louis Hicks) benefited from this and became one of the first rappers to really gain a major following.
+Born in Oakland, Mac Dre blazed a trail for other Bay Area rappers and, though he was tragically gunned down in a drive-by shooting in 2004, he remains a Bay Area legend and cultural icon.

-The Bay Area beast with over 20 studio albums and countless mixtapes – E-40 has long reigned supreme in the greater Bay Area.
+The Bay Area beast with over 20 studio albums and countless mixtapes, E-40 has long reigned supreme in the greater Bay Area.
 Born and raised in Vallejo, Earl Stevens has rapped professionally since 1986.
-E-40 is almost constantly releasing new music (with 12 albums released since 2010) and has performed with nearly every major hip-hop artist to have ever existed.
-As well as being an extremely successful rapper, E-40 is also a businessman and self-made entrepreneur who has invested in Microsoft and even released his own energy drink, cocktail and beer.
-Keep up the good work E-40.
+E-40 is almost constantly releasing new music (with 13 albums released since 2010) and has performed with nearly every major hip-hop artist.
+As well as being an extremely successful rapper, E-40 is also a businessman and self-made entrepreneur who has invested in Microsoft and even released his own line of energy drinks, cocktails and beer.

 The Millennial 2010s

-Although somewhat of a controversial choice, you cannot deny the influence that Lil B (born Brandon Christopher McCartney) has had on the Bay Area and hip-hop at large.
-With his own brand of new age love and understanding, Lil B has made himself a symbol of hip-hop in the new century.
-Coining the term ‘based’ to describe a positive and tolerant lifestyle, the Based God has become extremely successful through his use of social media platforms like MySpace and Twitter.
-Although many people originally wrote Lil B off as a fad, he still remains an extremely popular figure who continues to show off his unique brand of music and lifestyle.
+Although something of a controversial choice, it’s impossible to deny the influence that Lil B (born Brandon Christopher McCartney) has had on the Bay Area and hip-hop at large.
+With his own brand of new-age love and understanding, Lil B has made himself a symbol of hip-hop in the new century.
+Coining the term ‘based’ to describe a positive and tolerant lifestyle, the Based God became extremely successful through his use of social media platforms like MySpace and Twitter.
+Lil B still remains an extremely popular figure who continues to show off his unique brand of music and lifestyle.

-Deafheaven flipped the music industry on its head when its own style of blackmetal-shoegaze started to receive some of the highest awards in the music industry.
-Although a controversial band for straying from normal metal conventions, Deafheaven has continued to be extremely successful since their founding in 2010.
-Its 2013 album Sunbather achieved a 92 on Metacritic and garnered countless ‘best of year’ awards.
-Like the city of San Francisco, Deafheaven seems to be constantly evolving and changing its sound so that it always sounds fresh and unique.
+Deafheaven flipped the music industry on its head when its style of blackmetal-shoegaze started to receive high acclaim.
+Although considered controversial for straying from normal metal conventions, Deafheaven has continued to be extremely successful since their founding in 2010.
+The band’s 2013 album Sunbather achieved a 92 on Metacritic and garnered countless ‘best of year’ awards.
+Like the city of San Francisco, Deafheaven seems to be constantly evolving and changing in order to stay fresh and unique.